cubee-cb/ncr-pakify/.wiki/Entities.md

 Player can pass using a Sword Dash.

 ### `bomb dropper` - Bomb Dropper
 Creates a `bomb` at a regular interval.
 Cycle offset can be adjusted: Higher value (0-1) makes it drop before others.

-Can be damaged with the Sword. (think of it like, prying it off the roof)
+Immune to all attacks.

 Cycles faster in New Game Plus.

 ### `arrow shooter` - Arrow Shooter
 Shoots an arrow sideways at a regular interval, direction dependent on flip.
 Cycle offset can be adjusted: Higher value (0-1) makes it shoot before others.
+Immune to all attacks.

-Arrow can be parried, destroying the Arrow Shooter.
+Arrow can be parried with a Sword Dash, but this has no effect on the Arrow Shooter itself.

 Cycles faster in New Game Plus.